matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 ##### Maximum payload size

-The server should allow a minimum payload size of 10KB and enforce a maximum payload size which is recommended to be 100KB.
+The server enforce a maximum payload size of 4KB.

 ###### Maximum duration of a rendezvous